Xantosh/Algorithms-on-Pythons/README.md

 # Algorithms-on-Pythons
-Collection of algorithms basre on Grokkings Algorithm.
+Collection of algorithms based on Grokkings Algorithm.